 School admissions policies

 School admissions policies set out how the school will allocate places if there are more applications than spaces.
-In this situation, schools must by law first allocate places to any children with an Education and Healthcare Plan (EHCP) naming the school, and then to children who are or have previously been in care.
+In this situation, schools must by law first allocate places to any children with an Education, Heath and Care Plan (EHCP) naming the school, and then to children who are or have previously been in care.
 After this, the admissions policy applies.

 Admissions policies put children into categories.
 Places go to children in category 1 first.
 Any places left go to children in category 2, and then to children in each category in turn until there are no places left.

 Our school place allocation reports show which categories of children got places at each school last year.

 Admissions policies can change if a school becomes an academy and at other times.
 But policies will not change after they have been published.
 For more information, see how schools set admission arrangements.